asdasdasd1243/Discord-Nitro-Proof-Bot/README.md

 Credits: !!
 Snowwy#1337 or https://snowwy.wtf

+Put ur bot token in config.json

-Run install.bat then once all the moduales are installed run run.bat
+Run install.bat then once all the modules are installed run run.bat

 YOU NEED THE NODE.JS https://nodejs.org/en/download/